Introduction to Simple Mail Transfer Protocol (SMTP)

-The SMTP protocol is a Simple Mail Transfer Protocol which defines both MTA (Mail Transfer Agent) client to send mail and MTA (Mail Transfer Agent) server to receive the mail.
+The SMTP protocol is a Simple Mail Transfer Protocol that defines both MTA (Mail Transfer Agent) client to send mail and MTA (Mail Transfer Agent) server to receive the mail.
 SMTP simply defines how data or commands transfer from client to server or server to client, used two times between the sender and sender’s mail server and between two mail servers.
-To transfer mails, SMTP uses three phases i.e. connection establishment, mail transfer and connection termination and commands which are used to send data from client to server and responses which is used to send data from server to client.
+To transfer mails, SMTP uses three phases, i.e. connection establishment, mail transfer and connection termination and commands, which are used to send data from client to server and responses, which is used to send data from server to client.

 It can also perform the following tasks:

 - It can transmit a message to more than one recipient.

 - It can attach text, video voice or graphics in the message.

 - It can transmit messages on networks external to the internet, as well.

 - The main idea behind the SMTP Protocol is to set up communication guidelines among servers.
 The servers identify themselves and announce the kind of communication being done.
 Servers also handle errors like incorrect email addresses.
 For instance, if the recipient address is incorrect, then the recipient server responds with an error message.

 Normally, SMTP is integrated into an email application and consists of four main components: